INSA-GEI/geiflix/README.md

 # CarGate Project

 CarGate is an autonomous vehicle intended to help you in transporting goods throughout your warehouse.
 The car has been designed and created by the Yankee Doodle Pigeon Group.
-The name of our company was inspired by the cartoon Dastardly & Muttley in Their Flying Machines, our team took the name of the patriotic American homing pigeon (Yankee Doodle Pigeon).
 Our team is composed of:
 - BURTON Nidishlall (burton@insa-toulouse.fr)
 - CHOUIYA Asma  (chouiya@insa-toulouse.fr)
 - EL HACHIMI Asmae  (elhachim@insa-toulouse.fr)